undiscipliningvc/undiscipliningvc/README.md

 * **js:** All the site's JS files.
 Each file is annotated for function and to indicate, as relevant, sources of code.

 * **pdf:** All the site's publicly downloadable files.
 See level 4, above.
 These include .docx, .pdf, and .txt files.
 A subdirectory called "guidelines" includes checklists for preparing assessments, lesson plans, syllabi, and zoomcasts for publication plus the UVC house style guidelines.

-* **py:** Workflows, Python scripts, and corresponding CSV and HTML files.
-Used to  generate content pages.
-Under development (summer 2023).

 ## Loose Files in the Root Directory
 * **404.html:** Users are directed to this page when they try to access a page of the UVC site that doesn't exist.